bahrus/trans-render/README.md

 [Demo](https://jsfiddle.net/bahrus/4897cbzj/2/)

 Since trans-render is built around css matching, it doesn't provide much help when it comes to string interpolation, something supported by virtually every templating library.  trans-render can support something like this via a reusable, shared transform helper function.
-The library trans-render/lib/interpolate.js is provided for this purpose.
+The minimalist interpolation library trans-render/lib/interpolate.js is provided for this purpose, but it's scope is quite small (no expressions or anything).
+More robust libraries that support expressions could be created, as needed.

 ## Use Case 2:  Tränslåtyng pøst pünk lyriks tø Sweedisλ